 I like to use a new mood tracker for each month of the year (just to mix things up a bit and make bullet journal look more pretty, despite that this approach takes more of my time), but at first, I started with this year-in-a-pixel mood tracker layout.

 (and in a different post you can have a look at some monthly mood tracker ideas to get inspired)

 Bullet Journal Movies Page

 This is another fun collection page for your bullet journal.

 You can use it to write down movies you wish to see or to track those you already did.

-Apart from naming the title of the movie alone, you can also write down the date when you viewed it, your rating of the movie, main actors, the year of production, even who was there with you when watching the movie and the place you were at… whatever you consider to be worth additional noting.
+Apart from naming the title of the movie alone, you can also write down the date when you viewed it, your rating of the movie, main actors, the year of production, even who was there with you when watching the movie, and the place you were at… whatever you consider it’s worth additional noting.